 And you are worth more than many of them.

 God knows you better than you know yourself (you can’t even count the hairs on your head, let alone number and remember each one).
 And while that might seem like a trivial piece of information, the point Jesus is making is this: God knows you so well that no one can harm a hair on your head without him knowing.
 You are so valuable to the God who created you that he has taken the time to become intimately familiar with every detail about you.

-Looking for even more encouraging bible verses to uplift those around you?
+Looking for even more inspirational Bible verses to uplift those around you?
 Check out our blog post: 20 Bible Verses About Strength.

 Encouraging Bible Verses

 If you know where to look, the Bible is full of encouragement.
-Ask any Christian which passages they turn to, and you’ll likely find many more than what we’ve listed here.
+Ask any Christian which inspirational Bible verses they turn to, and you’ll likely find many more than what we’ve listed here, both in the Old Testament and New Testament.
 Whether you’re looking for encouragement for yourself or trying to uplift someone you care about, these passages are worth memorizing so your heart will be full of words that inspire and give hope.

 Sharing Encouraging Bible Verses

 But how can you stay connected with your people?
-There are some really great online tools to help church leaders know, grow, and keep their people.
+Church management software can help church leaders know, grow, and keep their people.
 A platform like Pushpay allows you to not only connect with your church community directly on their phones; it also allows you to move people into deeper engagement by connecting them with each other.

 Tools like these help your people get the encouragement and support they need, even when they’re not at church on Sundays.
-Click below to learn more about these tools.
+Click below to learn more about church or Catholic church management software.